Manu

 process may have the staining dye already integrated.

-package.
-The optical microscopes can be packaged individually
+single package.
+The optical microscopes can be packaged

-similar to a band aid and revealed just before use.
-This packaging
+individually similar to a band aid and revealed just before use.

-minimizes the risk of having fungus grow on microscope components
+This packaging minimizes the risk of having fungus grow on

-under water.
-The microscope can include a water resistant coating
+used under water.
+The microscope can include a water resistant

-such as a polymer coating.
-Operating under water allows for live
+coating such as a polymer coating.
+Operating under water allows

-imaging of microscopic swimming organisms under water.
-The
+for live imaging of microscopic swimming organisms under water.

-past by the sample stage, thus bringing live swimming organisms to
+flow past by the sample stage, thus bringing live swimming

-disease diagnostics.
-For example, temperature stable stains are
+for disease diagnostics.
+For example, temperature stable stains

-widely available for labeling infectious disease samples including
+are widely available for labeling infectious disease samples

-Giemsa and Acridine Orange that are usually used on a standard
+including Giemsa and Acridine Orange that are usually used on a

 microscopes disclosed herein, such as field of view,